-What’s better than a hummingbird cake you ask?
-These hummingbird cannoli’s!
+What's better than a hummingbird cake you ask?
+These hummingbird cannoli's!
 It is a simple fried cannoli stuffed with a sweet cream cheese that is filled with crushed pineapple and bananas.
 They are then dipped in white chocolate and pecan meal.
 Very easy to make and something that can be whipped up in a jiffy!
-Next to sliced bread, these new little desserts will definitely be served during the our Easter Season.
-I had to make three batches and they were all gone in about 2 days!
+Next to sliced bread, these new little desserts will definitely be served during the Easter Season.

 History of a cannoli

 This little fried delicacy is a Sicilian dessert They are served during Carnevale season, possibly as a fertility symbol (damn I would have eaten a million of these bad boys when we were trying to get preggers with my second kiddo).

 Many variations have been used to make the cannoli over the years.
 Typically, they are stuffed with a ricotta cheese mixture, but marscapone has also been used.
 Additives such as pistachios, almonds, chocolate chips and orange peel, and pumpkin have been used.
 Well....
 I thought way out of the box when I made mine!

 As far as I can remember, I have always wanted to take a stab at making cannoli's.
 My first time was a success and they turned out delicious!
 I am slowly coming into my niche of making the hybrid dessert and thinking outside of the box.
 That is what I did with this dessert.

 A hummingbird cake is a spiced cake that has the bananas and crushed pineapple within it.
 It is frosted with a cream cheese frosting and then sprinkled with the nut of your choice.
 It is sweet and definitely can be served at any celebration.